Research Division

 Abstract

-This paper examines provenance as a structural component of cultural record formation.
-It outlines how attribution, documentation, and innovation lineage depend on evidentiary continuity, and proposes standards that support responsible institutional decision-making.
-The paper addresses the role of provenance in sustaining integrity across archives, exhibitions, and long-term historical narratives.
+This paper examines provenance as a structural component of cultural record formation, outlining how attribution, documentation, and innovation lineage depend on evidentiary continuity.

 How to cite this publication: